mikeblum/golang-project-template/README.md

 `testify`: https://github.com/stretchr/testify

-A toolkit with common assertions and mocks that plays nicely with the standard library .
+A toolkit with common assertions and mocks that plays nicely with the standard library.

 ## Inspired By 💡